google/nucleus/docs/source/nucleus/io/genomics_writer.md

     useful for file types that have logical headers where some operations depend on that header information (e.g. VCF using its headers to determine type information of annotation fields).

+Raises:
+  IOError:  if there was any problem opening output_path for writing.
 ```

 <a name="write"></a>